Space Mountain (Disneyland): Space Mountain Ghost Galaxy

 As guests began their ride, they were met with a more eerie version of the ride's soundtrack.
 The first lift is changed to have monochrome green lighting, and the subsequent power transfer tunnel is now completely dark.
-Once ascending the second lift, the nebula ghost roared at guests and shocked them with lightning.
+Once ascending the second lift, the nebula ghost comes in view at the top.
+Near the top of the hill, the ghost spots the rockets, roars, and strikes the riders with lightning.
 Upon reaching the main ride building and ascending the final lift, the ghost appeared one more time, which marked its chase after park guests.
 Throughout the ride's layout, guests would catch glimpses of the ghost attempting to capture them.
 At the re-entry tunnel, the ride flashed with distinctly greenish lights, similar to the first lift.
 As guests entered their final turn towards the station, the nebula ghost's face appeared one last time, which caught unsuspecting guests off guard.

 Ghost Galaxy was not the first Halloween-themed overlay for Space Mountain at Disneyland.
 Before Ghost Galaxy, in 2007, a Halloween-themed overlay of the ride debuted for cast members known as Space Mountain Nightmare Nebula.
 Unlike the elaborate retheming of Ghost Galaxy, Nightmare Nebula was limited to simple decorations and a pitch-black ride experience.
 After poor reception, the overlay did not return the following year in 2008.

 Hyperspace Mountain

 On November 16, 2015, a Star Wars-themed overlay known as Hyperspace Mountain debuted as part of "Season of the Force"—an event celebrating the release of Star Wars: The Force Awakens.
-The overlay featured a soundtrack with selections from John Williams's score of the Star Wars films, with projections depicting a mission towards the planet Jakku (a site introduced during The Force Awakens) to investigate the presence of an Imperial-class Star Destroyer as commanded by Admiral Ackbar, flying through a hyperspace jump and battling with X-wings and TIE fighters.
+The overlay featured a soundtrack with selections from John Williams's score of the Star Wars films, with projections depicting a mission towards the planet Jakku (a site introduced during The Force Awakens) to investigate the presence of an Imperial-class Star Destroyer as commanded by Admiral Ackbar (voiced by Tom Kane), flying through a hyperspace jump and battling with X-wings and TIE fighters.
 The overlay was temporarily removed on September 6, 2016, for the Ghost Galaxy overlay.
 Hyperspace Mountain was brought back the following November then was removed again on June 1, 2017.

-Its most recent return engagements in 2018, 2019, and 2022 have been to celebrate "May the Fourth" and Disneyland's After Dark Event Series "Star Wars Nite".
+Its most recent return engagements in 2018, 2019, and 2022 have been to celebrate "May the Fourth" and Disneyland's After Dark Event Series "Star Wars Nite", since the overlay of Hyperspace Mountain is temporarily closed on January 6, 2020, before the park was temporarily closed on March 12, 2020, due to the COVID-19 pandemic.
 The 2019 return engagement saw an updated Hyperspace Mountain, which featured more projected scenes, lasers, and other effects.
 This updated Hyperspace Mountain returned for its 2022 engagement.

+In April 2024, it was announced that the updated version of Hyperspace Mountain ride would return until June 2, 2024, as part of "Season of the Force".
+In December 2024, it was announced that the overlay of Hyperspace Mountain ride would return from March 28 until May 11, 2025 as part of "Season of the Force".